alozie/afndev/template/readme/local-development.md

     # using Drush, Adminer, or any other method of connecting to the MySQL
     # database.
     install_site: true

+    # To add support for XSL, which is used for some Bolt-supplied tests, add
+    # `php5-xsl` to `extra_packages`.
+    extra_packages:
+      - unzip
+      - php5-xsl

 There are also other changes you can make if you choose to match the Acquia Cloud server configuration more closely.
 See Drupal VM's example configuration